-Patrick “Pat” Ferrer ’13 worked 12-hour days for two and a half months in Alaska this summer to help study the collapsing salmon population.
+Patrick “Pat” Ferrer ’13 worked 12-hour days for two and a half months in Alaska in the summer of 2012 to help study the collapsing salmon population.

 “The state of the Alaskan-Pacific fishery is dire,” he said.
 “The Alaskan government needs to be more involved in conservation.”